 The serving portions should depend on the Rex’s weight, age, and activity level.
 Its meals must include at least 25% protein and just 5% carbohydrates.

-As an intelligent feline, the Rex should be mentally stimulated to keep it balanced and happy.
-It should be protected from the cold during winter season and the heat during the warmer months as it is temperature sensitive.
-It can get sunburn when exposed to direct sunlight for a length of time.
+Cornish Rex cats need to be protected from the cold during the winter season and the heat during the summer months as they are sensitive to temperature.
+They can also get sunburn if exposed to direct sunlight for a long time.

 A well-bred Cornish Rex for sale will cost anywhere between £300 and £500.
 Average insurance expenses would cost £16 (basic) or £25 (lifetime) monthly.
 Food costs may range from £15-£20 each month.
 For vaccinations, boosters, annual checks and other veterinary costs, pet care costs may add up to more than £500 each year.